Classes

 Work Bench

-Skill Level: Intermediate
+Skill Level: Advanced

-Prerequisite: Intermediate I or permission from director
+Prerequisite: Intermediate level courses and permission from director

 Having a really nice work bench is one of the greatest pleasures for a woodworker.
 It is also a very strong incentive for doing your best work each time you are next to it.
 My bench is, after spending thousands of hours at it for over 40 years, still one of my most satisfying pieces.